oldham123/cfa_level_iii/_readings/Reading 22 Fixed Income Portfolio Management - An Introduction.md

 - Return from fixed income has five main parts:
   - **Income yield**
     - This component is the annual coupon income divided by the price of the bond
+    - Note that neither of these inputs are projections, and use actual known amounts
   - **Rolldown return**
     - This component emerges from a projection of a bond's future prices assuming the yield curve remains fixed
   - **Expected price change**